Blog

 The Misguided Reliance on Metrics

 The heavy reliance on metrics and user data in the design process has created an illusion that every aspect of design can be quantified.
 While data is undoubtedly valuable, it cannot capture the nuances of human experience and emotion that good design often taps into.
-The overemphasis on metrics leads to designs that may be functional but lack the soul and creativity that mark exceptional work.

 The System's Grip on Creativity